mitchell/madmaan/README.md

 ## While Loops
 ````
 while boolean                               while (boolean) {
-  print "This is a gr8 language!"!            console.log("You should try madmaan!");
+  showMe "This is a gr8 language!"!            console.log("You should try madmaan!");
                                             }
 ````

 ## For Loops
 ````
 for i = 0! i < 10! i++!                     for (var i = 0; i < 10; i++) {
-  print "This loops 10 times"!                  console.log("This loops 10 times");
+  showMe "This loops 10 times"!                  console.log("This loops 10 times");
                                               }
 ````
 ## Classes, instantiation, super classes, implements